Thinkmill/manypkg/README.md

 }
 ```

 To ignore a rule, find the rule in the [Checks section](#checks) below and add its "Key" value to the array.
-For example, to disable all rules:
+For example, to disable the [External mismatch rule](#external-mismatch):

 ```json
 {